elifesciences/enhanced-preprints-client/README.md

 Then you can install the dependencies via running `yarn`

+## How do changes reach prod?

+Each push to `master` triggers a GitHub CI build which includes running Chromatic visual regression tests.
+If there is an expected visual change, the Chromatic tests will fail and will need to be approved manually in the Chromatic UI.
+The UI can be found via the failed build step on GitHub.
+Once changes are approved, if applicable, the failed build will need to be rerun.

+On push to `master`:

+1. GitHub Actions builds and publishes a new container image
+2. Flux image automation (GitOps) updates image used by staging deployment
+3. Renovate bot creates a pull request on [`enhanced-preprints-e2e`](https://github.com/elifesciences/enhanced-preprints-e2e/)
+4. If green, pull request is merged, causing the image to be tagged with the suffix `-approved`
+5. Flux image automation (GitOps) updates image used by prod deployment

+To observe the above, you can use the [GitOps Dashboard](https://gitops-dashboard--flux-prod.elifesciences.org/kustomization/details?clusterName=Default&name=journal-team-deployment&namespace=flux-system) and the [Kubernetes Dashboard](https://k8s-dashboard.flux-prod.elifesciences.org/clusters/local)

+A Slack channel `epp-e2e-test-results` is also available for observation.

 ## Running the unit tests

 To run the unit tests, run `yarn test`.